One World Trade Center: Opening and early years

 On November 1, 2014, moving trucks started moving items for Condé Nast.
 The New York Times noted that the area around the World Trade Center had transitioned from a financial area to one with technology firms, residences, and luxury shops, coincident with the building of the new tower.
 The building opened on November 3, 2014, and Condé Nast employees moved into 24 floors.
 Condé Nast occupied floors 20 to 44, having completed its move in early 2015.
 It was expected that the company would attract new tenants to occupy the remaining 40% of unleased space in the tower, as Condé Nast had revitalized Times Square after moving there in 1999.
 Only about 170 of 3,400 total employees moved into One WTC on the first day.
 At the time, future tenants included Kids Creative, Legends Hospitality, the BMB Group, Servcorp, and GQ.
 On November 12, 2014, shortly after the building opened supporting wire rope cables of a suspended working platform slacked, trapping a two-man window washing team.
-During the late 2010s, the Durst Organization leased most of the remaining vacant space.
+During the late 2010s, The Durst Organization leased most of the remaining vacant space.
 The tower reached 92 percent occupancy just before the onset of the COVID-19 pandemic in New York City in 2020.

 By August 2020, Condé Nast indicated it wanted to leave One World Trade Center.
 This led Advance Publications, parent company of Conde Nast, to start withholding rent payments in January 2021.
 By March 2021, Condé Nast had filed plans to reduce the amount of office space that it leased.
 After a prolonged impasse, Condé Nast agreed in late 2021 to pay almost $10 million in back rent.
 In December 2021, the New York Liberty Development Corporation announced that it would refinance 1 WTC with a $700 million bond issue.
 The money from this bond issue would be used to retire the debt from the building's last refinancing in 2012.
 By March 2022, the building was 95 percent leased, a higher percentage than before the COVID-19 pandemic.
-The high occupancy rate of One WTC contrasted with that of the original Twin Towers, which had never reached full occupancy until just before the September 11 attacks.
+One WTC's vacancy rate was half that of the city as a whole; its high occupancy rate contrasted with that of the original Twin Towers, which had never reached full occupancy until just before the September 11 attacks.
+The Durst Organization began leasing out the unused offices in the tower's penthouse in 2025.